accessibility/Accessibility-Statement/Building-a-statement.md

-# Accessibility statement example
+# Building an Accessibility Statement

-## Site accessibility
+## Site accessibility checklist

 - do you have HTML5 headings?
-- Color contrast
+- color contrast
+- use of alt text

 ## Enhancements you might have missed